New Delay Doppler Communication Paradigm in 6G era: A Survey of Orthogonal Time Frequency Space (OTFS)

 \subsection{Low Latency OTFS Transmission}

-Despite the advantages of combating channel fluctuations, OTFS may suffer from a higher detection latency than OFDM due to block-based data detection.
-On the other hand, the quasi-static and sparse DD channel can significantly reduce the overhead cost as well as the computational complexity.
-Therefore, the overall latency of OTFS and OFDM still needs further study.
-The performance comparison of OTFS and OFDM in terms of communications latency is an interesting topic.
+Despite the advantages of combating channel fluctuations, OTFS may experience higher detection latency than OFDM due to block-based data detection.
+On the other hand, the quasi-static and sparse DD channel can significantly reduce overhead cost and computational complexity.
+Therefore, the overall latency of OTFS and OFDM still requires further study.
+The performance comparison of OTFS and OFDM in terms of communication latency is an interesting topic.
 Moreover, although OTFS utilizes a full block for data transmission, the received samples in the time domain actually contain all transmitted information bits.
-To this end, AI-based detection framework may exploit the correlation between consecutive received samples and detect the OTFS symbols with lower latency.
+To this end, AI-based detection frameworks may exploit the correlation between consecutive received samples and detect OTFS symbols with lower latency.